bochaco/dmarket/README.md

 - Business Development & Viability
   - Target audience: peer-to-peer sellers and local delivery networks.
   - Monetization paths: marketplace fees, premium carrier subscriptions, or escrow service fees.
-  - Seller cost savings: dMarket minimizes dependence on centralized platform commissions, which can reach as high as 15% in monopolistic markets, enabling sellers to maintain higher profit margins or provide lower prices for buyers.
+  - Seller cost savings: dMarket minimizes dependence on centralised platform commissions, which can reach as high as 15% in monopolistic markets, enabling sellers to maintain higher profit margins or provide lower prices for buyers.
-  - Democratized carrier access: the carrier bidding model opens delivery to independent couriers and small logistics providers as well as large firms, expanding coverage and lowering logistics costs through competition.
+  - Democratised carrier access: the carrier bidding model opens delivery to independent couriers and small logistics providers as well as large firms, expanding coverage and lowering logistics costs through competition.
   - Scaling: off-chain order/book management with on-chain settlement patterns keeps per-order cost low while preserving key guarantees.

 ## Quick architecture / where to look in the repo